DNS Records – Best Practice

 Avoid using dots to separate sub-domains ie. server1.cab3.row2.dc5.jhb.mydomain.com.
 Each dot represents another lookup for a DNS server.
 If for example, server1.cab3.row2 is missing in the DNS records, it would take 4 lookups before returning an error.
 A faster structure would be server1-cab3-row2-dc5-jhb.mydomain.com.
 This would return an error on the first lookup with the missing DNS and also translate into a hostname easily.

 One of the often cited reasons for using CNAME for everything pointing to the domain root A record is “I don’t want to have multiple entries of the same IP.
-Not only is this allowed, it is encouraged.
+Not only is this allowed, but it is also encouraged.
 You can point multiple hosts to the same IP, but you may also have different IP addresses for the same host entry.
 This is usually used in load balancing or when Geo-Fencing DNS (like Google does).

 DNS TTL(Time To Live) Values

-This is the amount of time (usually in seconds) before a record expires, is regarded as stale or is checked for change.
+This is the amount of time (usually in seconds) before a record expires, is regarded as stale, or is checked for change.
 The standards (written a long time ago in 1987) suggest 86,400 seconds (1 day) as the minimum default TTL.
 Modern DNS servers can handle far more queries at a far higher rate than in 1987.
 TTL values have not kept up and still reflect archaic practices of the eighties and nineties when the typical server had less computing power than an entry-level cell phone of today.

 If you set the value too low, your server will get loaded down with lots of repeat requests.
 Setting it too high means that the information you change will not get distributed in a reasonable amount of time.
 If you leave the TTL field blank, it will default to what is specified in the SOA record for the zone.
 A reasonable modern TTL is 86,400 seconds for your longest value and down to about 300 seconds (5 minutes) for the shortest.
 Shorter values help to pick up changes quicker, but will also be removed from DNS caches more quickly.